senxor.proc

 - Avoiding re-computation: If you've already computed min/max, provide them via

-to avoid re-computation. - Preserving original contrast: To prevent stretching, set
+in_rangeto avoid re-computation. - Preserving original contrast: To prevent stretching, set

-range. - Maintaining precision: For multi-step processing, use floating-point types (
+in_rangeto the original data's known intensity bounds or fulldtyperange. - Maintaining precision: For multi-step processing, use floating-point types (

-as the very last step for display or saving.
+np.float32/np.float64) for intermediate steps.
+Only normalize tonp.uint8as the very last step for display or saving.

 ¶